-- Tenant to Landlord (End of Lease) [.pdf] – notice is required at least 60 days prior to the end of a fixed-term lease in Illinois.
+- Tenant to Landlord (End of Lease) [.pdf] – notice is required at least 60 days prior to the end of a year-to-year lease in Illinois.

-- Tenant to Landlord (Month-to-Month) [.pdf] – notice is required at least 30 days prior to the end of a month-to-month lease in Illinois.
+- Tenant to Landlord (Month-to-Month) [.pdf] – notice is required at least 30 days from the next payment date of a month-to-month lease in Illinois.

-- Landlord to Tenant (End of Lease) [.pdf] – notice is required at least 60 days prior to the end of a fixed-term lease in Illinois.
+- Landlord to Tenant (End of Lease) [.pdf] – notice is required at least 60 days prior to the end of a year-to-year lease in Illinois.

-- Landlord to Tenant (Month-to-Month) [.pdf] – notice is required at least 30 days prior to the end of a month-to-month lease in Illinois.
+- Landlord to Tenant (Month-to-Month) [.pdf] – notice is required at least 30 days from the next payment date of a month-to-month lease in Illinois.

 Purpose.
 An Illinois lease termination letter (“Notice to Vacate”) is a required document to end month-to-month lease agreements in Illinois.
 State law requires giving at least 30 days notice for termination.
 However, state law does not require notice to be given to end fixed term lease agreements on their end date.

 Read further to learn more about notice requirements and the residential lease termination process in Illinois.

 A residential lease termination notice is delivered to a tenant when a landlord requests to end the lease agreement.
 The ultimate goal of this notice is to have the tenant move out of the property within the specific time frame indicated by Illinois law.

 Notice requirements depending on 2 things: whether or not there is a fixed term, and, if there is no fixed term, the intervals of renewals or payments (e.g. month-to-month, week-to-week).
 For leases with a fixed term, the lease terminates at the end of the fixed term without the need for a notice from either party.
 If the lease is “at-will” or has no fixed term, Illinois Statutes (Illinois statute 735 ILCS 5/9-205 and 207) provides the notice periods as follows: